PoojaSSW/Chat-App/README.md

-Hello DoorDash Team
+Hello

-Here is the project I've created with the specs provided for develop this App.
+Here is a snippet of a chat app.

 For this project I've used React as a framework and have built up using https://github.com/facebookincubator/create-react-app tool.